TOTAL SULPHUR DIOXIDE EMISSIONS AND EMISSIONS FROM ENERGY PROCESSES

 State assessment/description

-The NEC Directive (2016/2284) established reduction targets for national sulphur dioxide emissions for any year from 2020 to 2029 and for any year from 2030 onwards.
-Specifically, for Italy, the target for 2022 is 267.16 kt of national sulphur dioxide emissions (calculated as a 35% reduction compared to 2005 levels).
-The target for 2030 is 119.20 kt (calculated as a 71% reduction compared to 2005).
+The NEC Directive (2016/2284) established national sulfur dioxide (SO₂) emission reduction targets for each year from 2020 to 2029, as well as for any year from 2030 onwards.
+Specifically, for Italy, the 2023 target was set at 267.16 kilotonnes (kt) of national SO₂ emissions, corresponding to a 35% reduction compared to 2005 levels.
+The 2030 target is set at 119.20 kt of national SO₂ emissions, equivalent to a 71% reduction compared to 2005, and has already been achieved.

 Trend assessment/description